edward-qin/Japanese-Art-DCGAN/index.markdown

 # GAN Model

 A GAN is a generative adversarial network, which is composed of a generator and discriminator model.
-The discriminator attempts to determine if input images are part of the training data set versus if they are from the generated fake images.
+The discriminator attempts to determine if input images are part of the training dataset (labeled 1) versus if they are from the generated fake images (labeled 0).
 The generator attempts to generate images to fool the discriminator into thinking they are real.

-In this project, we are using a DCGAN, a deep convolutional GAN, which uses convolutional and convolutional-transpose layers in the discriminator and generator respectively.
+In this project, we use a DCGAN, a deep convolutional GAN, which uses convolutional and convolutional-transpose layers in the discriminator and generator respectively.

-If $x$ represents the input image data, then $$D(x)$$ represents the probability that the discriminator determines that $x$ came from the training dataset.
+If $x$ represents the input image data, then $D(x)$ represents the probability that the discriminator determines that $x$ came from the training dataset.

 Now suppose we have a latent space vector $z$ composed of random values such that when fed to the generator, $G(z)$ maps $z$ to a data space representing an image.
 The goal of the generator is to estimate the distribution $p_{data}$ that generates the real images from the training data.
 Formalized, this is when $D(G(z)) = D(x)$, meaning the discriminator cannot discriminate between real and generate images.